 Other international qualifications

-USA Advanced Placement Tests (AP): 5 in Calculus BC (Calculus AB is not sufficient), 5 in Physics C Mechanics and Electricity & Magnetism, 5 in a third subject.
+USA Advanced Placement Tests (AP): 5 in Calculus BC (Calculus AB is not sufficient), 5 in Physics C Mechanics, 5 in Physics C Electricity & Magnetism, and 5 in Chemistry, Statistics, Computer Science, Macro or Micro Economics.
 SATS can be considered in assessing applications but are not acceptable in meeting the entry requirements.

 Singapore A Levels: A grades in either three or four H2 level subjects including Mathematics and Physics.
 An H3 subject is not required but will be taken into consideration, particularly for applicants who have already completed their A Levels.
 Applicants following the Integrated Program (SIPCAL) are required to obtain C in the general paper.